thegeeklab/hugo-geekblog/exampleSite/content/posts/usage/configuration.md

   # bright spots while using the dark mode.
   geekblogDarkModeDim = false

+  # (Optional, default false) Enforce code blocks to always use the dark color theme.
+  geekblogDarkModeCode = false

   # (Optional, default true) Display a "Back to top" link in the site footer.
   geekblogBackToTop = true